remy/mit-license/README.md

 }
 ```

-Note that the gravatar requires the email property.
+Note that the gravatar option requires the email property.
 You also need to check the compatibility of the chosen theme.
-Currently, only the default theme supports Gravatar.

 ### Themes